nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Milan_Compute_Nodes.md

 ### Do I need to recompile my code?

 Except for possible missing shared libraries (see above), you should not need to recompile your code.
-Please [let us know {% include "partials/support_request.html" %} if you encounter any issues not listed above.
+Please {% include "partials/support_request.html" %} if you encounter any issues not listed above.

 ### AOCC compiler suite